Do you know your training paces for your next goal race?

-When establishing a realistic goal pace, it is important to note that paces may change during a structured training plan.
+It is important to note that training paces may change when establishing a realistic goal pace during a structured training plan.
 In fact, you should almost expect them to change.
-If you have laid out a structured training plan, then you likely have built in several training races.
-These training races leading up to your goal race allow you to make proper adjustments in goal pace and other aspects of your plan.
+If you have laid out a structured training plan, then you likely have built-in several training races.
+These training races leading up to your goal race allow you to make proper adjustments in your plan’s goal pace and other aspects.

 Stamina runs will teach your body how to judge effort and the difference between fast and too fast.
-I breakdown stamina runs into three different workouts and explain each below…
+I break down stamina runs into three different workouts and explain each below…

-The tempo run will challenge lactate threshold and be a critical part of training for a 10K or half marathon.
+The tempo run will challenge the lactate threshold and be a critical part of training for a 10K or half marathon.
 The idea is to practice running just below or at your anaerobic level (lactate threshold).
-Tempo runs will last between 10 to 40-minutes.
+Tempo runs will last between 10 to 40 minutes.
 You will always want to start a tempo run with a period of easy running before accelerating the pace for the prescribed amount of time.

-Warm-up: 15 to 20-minutes easy
+Warm-up: 15 to 20 minutes easy

 Cool-down: 10 to 15-minutes easy